-Looking for a local, pick-your-own farm in Western Central California?
-Scroll down this page and you will see the U-Pick farms in Western Central California,
+Looking for a local, pick-your-own farm in Eastern Central California?
+Farms are open and safe!
+Scroll down this page and you will see the U-Pick farms in Eastern Central California,

 sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name